cccjry/cheat_sheet_notes/TestCase/TestCase_README.md

 # TestCase
-test case practice of a website
+Test-case-thinking practice of a website.